fredkozlowski/fredkozlowski.github.io/_posts/2020-10-11-woodworking.markdown

 From what I remember the wood cost around $50.
 All in all, this came in way cheaper than if I bought it.
 If you factor in the time I spent on it though, I think unless you're unemployed you should stick to just buying furniture.
 At least from a value perspective buying is better, although I will definitely make myself some chairs soon because I enjoyed working with wood.

-So you absolutely need the dovetail saw and at absolute minimum 2 chisels.
+You absolutely need the dovetail saw and at absolute minimum 2 chisels.
 I’d probably choose ¾ and ¼ inch chisels, although having the set of 4 was fantastic.
 The chisels are used for chipping away at the baselines of the dovetails.

 The dovetail saw is essential because it allows you to cut the dovetails out.
 Don’t try to use a regular saw you got at Home Depot.
 The dovetail saw I used was a Dozuki, which I mainly chose because of price.
 There is a debate between Western vs Japanese saws, which is irrelevant to me mainly because the Japanese saw was so much cheaper.